mfollypp/minecraft_server/README.md

 ## What Is In This Repo

 - `compose.yaml`: Docker Compose setup for the server
-- `.env.example`: Alter this file in each branch for .env and fill as needed

 ## Basic Workflow

 1. Switch to the branch for the Minecraft version you want to run.
-2. Configure the server for that version by altering .env file.
-3. Start the server by running:
+2. Start the server by running:
     ```powershell
     docker compose up -d
     ```
-4. Stop the server by running
+3. Stop the server by running
     ```powershell
     docker compose stop minecraft
     ```
-5. Update the server by running
+4. Update the server by running
     ```powershell
     docker compose pull minecraft
     docker compose up -d --force-recreate minecraft